 There’s something magical about a string of white lights glowing on a snowy winter’s night.
 Inspired by those magical lights and the enchanting Christmas tree lot in A Charlie Brown Christmas, I designed these Colorful Christmas Tree Lot Lights for you.

-They are the perfect finishing touch for the Colorful Christmas Tree Lot I’m sharing over on Design Dazzle today.
-Pop over here to snag the free download and to see all the fun ways you can use the Colorful Christmas Tree Lot.
+They are the perfect finishing touch for the Colorful Christmas Tree Lot I shared here.
+Pop over to snag the free download and to see all the fun ways you can use the Colorful Christmas Tree Lot.

 It’s time to light up the tree lot!

 - Bright White Lightweight Cardstock or Brochure & Flyer Paper